-As of February 29, 2020, our significant leased properties are described below.
+As of December 31, 2020, our significant leased properties are described below.

-Approximate Property Location Square Feet Use Lease Expiration Date Hampton, New Jersey 33,400 Headquarters, Office and Laboratory July 2025(1) Needham, Massachusetts 46,700 Office and Laboratory July 2020 Fall River, Massachusetts 33,900 Manufacturing Facility July 2021(2) New Haven, Connecticut 17,700 Office and Laboratory April 2022
+Property Location Approximate Square Feet Use Lease Expiration Date Hampton, New Jersey 33,400 Headquarters, Office and Laboratory July 2025 (1) Fall River, Massachusetts 33,900 Manufacturing Facility July 2023 (2) New Haven, Connecticut 17,700 Office and Laboratory April 2022

-- (1) Lease includes an early termination option and one renewal option of five years. - (2) Lease includes two renewal options of two years each followed by one renewal option of five years.
+- (1) Lease includes an early termination option and one renewal option of five years. - (2) Lease includes one renewal option of two years followed by one renewal option of five years.